If you want to improve mobility and function after stroke, it’s important to try a variety of stroke rehabilitation techniques.

 Although you aren’t making the movement yourself, passive exercises still stimulate the parts of the brain involved in muscle movement.
 This reestablishes the neural connection to your muscles and increases function.

-Passive range-of-motion exercises also keep your muscles flexible and prevent contractures from developing.
+Passive range-of-motion exercises also keep your muscles and joints flexible and help to minimize the chance of contractures developing.

 8. Mental Practice

-Along with passive exercise, mentally visualizing yourself moving your paralyzed muscles can be another treatment option.
+Along with passive exercise, mentally visualizing yourself moving your paralyzed or weak muscles can be another treatment option.

 For patients that do have some mobility, a joint approach may work best.
 Some studies have shown that combining mental practice with physical practice helps improve mobility more than just physical practice alone.